DeliceLydia/meals-catalogue/README.md

 # Meals Catalogue

-This is a React- Redux based meals catalogue application it consists of a browsable list of items that you can filter and access to the details of one item
+This is a React- Redux based meals catalogue application it consists of a browsable list of foods that you can filter and access to the details of one specific type of food.

+### List of foods

 ![screenshot](./shot1.PNG)

+### One type of food

 ![screenshot](./shot2.PNG)